BrewBlox/brewblox-documentation/docs/user/startup.md

 By default, temperature values are in Celsius.
 If you prefer Fahrenheit, now is a good time to configure that.
 The unit settings can be found on the *admin* page, accessible through the sidebar.

-You can also use the admin page to connect your Spark to your Wifi network.
+You can also use the admin page to connect your Spark to your wifi network.

 To easily replicate functionality from the original BrewPi, you can click the *Get Started* button, and run* the `Fermentation Fridge` wizard.
 This will generate a set of blocks and widgets, configured to let you control the brew in your fridge.